-Snow covers much of the partially completed Edelweiss Lodge and Resort at Garminch, Germany.
-When the Armed Forces Recoration Center facility and its 330 rooms open in Septem Working hard on a relaxing resort spot 4-star AFRC hotel is preparing to open doors in September BY JESSICA INIGO GARMISCH, Germany - Under the dasty slabs of wood, candboard boxes and piles of tile lies something worth \$60 million.
-Once construction is complete in Sergember, the new Armed Forces Recreation Center in Garmisch will be a foor-ster resort with specious rooms and lots of extrus, according to Mark Hendryx, director of operations.
-Complete with indoor pool and wellness club, conference penter, and 330 guest rooms, the Edelweiss Lodge and Resort will replace the two smaller AFRC honels in Garmisch.
+PAGE 3 Friday, January 21, 2005 Dillion of Division We have country of the Annual Forces Sto Snow covers much of the partially completed Edelweiss Lodge and Resort at Garmisch, Germany.
+When the Armed Forces Recreation Center facility and its 330 rooms open in Septem her, the last two of the AFRC's older hotels will close Working hard on a relaxing resort spot 4-star AFRC hotel is preparing to open doors in September BY JESSICA INIGO Stars and Spines GARMISCH, Germany - Under the dasty slahs of wood, cardboard boxes and piles of tile lies samething worth \$60 million.
+Once construction is complete in Sentember, the new Armed Forces Recreation Center in Garmisch will be a foor-star resort with spacious rooms and lots of extras, according to Mark Hendryx, director of operations.
+Complete with indoor pool and wellness club, conference petter, and 330 guest rooms, the Edelweiss Lodge and Resort will replace the two smaller AFRC hotels in Garmisch.
 Hendryx said one improvement will be the updated guest rooms.
-All will have two queen-sized beds, a work area, balcomy, bathroom with larger showers and two sinks, and will be nearly twice the size of current rooms Hendryx also said the three themed those at a Disney 44 These older hotels amusement pack, will be nothing to are quaint and scoff at hold a lot of Guests will be able to dine at a history, but self-service market place restaurant, a honestly, there is full-service show no way they can kitchen restaurant or a cassal bistra compete with the ber, all featuring ethnic food from new facility." around the world.
-Mark Hendryx In addition there will be a confergrand ballroom, 12 breakout rooms, an event terrace and a business area.

-"This project uses no tex dollars and won't take away from other Inon-appropriated funds) projects," Hendryx. lar commercial loan used for the con-
+All will have two queen-sized beds, a work area, balcony, bathroom with larger showers and two sinks, and will be nearly twice the size of current rooms Hendryx also said the three thened enteries, similar to those at a Disney 44 These older hotels amusement pack, are quaint and will be nothing to scoff at hold a lot of Guests will be able to dine at a history, but self-service market place restaurant, a honestly, there is full-service show no way they can kitchen restaurant or a casual bistra compete with the ber, all featuring ethnic food from new facility. around the world.
+In addition there Director of operations will be a centerence center with a grand ballroom, 12 breakout rooms, an event terrace and a business area.
+"This project uses no tex dollars and won't take away from other Inon-appropriated funds) projects," Hendryx out the years Mark Hendrys Earope.